Your subagent failed. Now what?

 The last skill is knowing when to stop.
 Subagent debugging has a point of diminishing returns that arrives faster than with ordinary code, because every diagnostic cycle is expensive: you adjust the brief, you spend a whole fresh context window running the subagent again, you read another summary.
 Two or three rounds of that and you have spent more than the isolation was ever going to save.

 When you reach that point, the answer is to pull the work back into your main session and do it inline, where you can see every step as it happens.
 You lose the clean context, which is a real cost.
 You gain full visibility, which is exactly what you were missing.
 For a task that is being stubborn, that trade is correct.
-The same is true if the work turns out to need broad context to begin with: that is the case for the general-purpose agent, which spawns as a fork and inherits your conversation, or for not delegating at all.
+Think about what inline actually buys you.
+Every file read, every search, every small decision happens in front of you, and you can correct a wrong turn the instant it is taken instead of discovering it in a summary an entire run later.
+The feedback loop shrinks from one-run-long to one-step-long.
+For a task that has already resisted three briefs, that tight loop is worth more than the clean context you give up to get it.
+The same is true if the work turns out to need broad context to begin with: that is the case for forking the conversation, which hands a worker your full history instead of a fresh window, or for not delegating at all.
+There is no shame in that retreat, and it is worth saying so plainly, because people treat going inline as an admission that they used the tool wrong.
+They did not.
+Delegation was a reasonable bet.
+The bet did not pay off on this particular task, and a worker you can watch is the right response to that, not a thing to feel sheepish about.
 A subagent is a worker sent into another room.
 Most of the time that is the right call, and the closed door is a feature.
 But when the door has stayed closed through three failed attempts, stop knocking.
 Open it, bring the work into the room you are standing in, and watch it run.